The Hero of Fort Sumter – Patrolman Peter Hart

 Conclusion:

 Patrolman Peter Hart is one of the thousands of NYC police officers who served the country in the military.
 However, his service to the country stands out as exceptional as a result of circumstance and his display of patriotism, gallantry, valor, and heroism.
-His act of rehousing the flag, which symbolized the “sovereignty of the Republic” set the tone for the Union’s fervor for preserving the United States.
+His act of rehoisting the flag, which symbolized the “sovereignty of the Republic” set the tone for the Union’s fervor for preserving the United States.

 Research disclosed that Patrolman Hart was declared “New York State’s first volunteer,” “The hero of Fort Sumter,” and a “National hero.”
 The facts that he was granted a leave of absence by the police department and left his wife and six children to escort Mrs. Eba Anderson on a perilous journey as war was imminent, is a testament to his character and loyalty.
 The fact that the War Department entrusted the Fort Sumter Flag to his custody and care speaks volumes.